exakat/php-dictionary/dictionary/escape-data.ini.rst

 Escaping data is a method to write data in a neutral syntax for a target technology.

-For example, angular brackets and quotes are special characters for HTML : to display them without their actual HTML meaning, they have to be escaped as HTML entities, such as &quote or &gt;.
+For example, angular brackets and quotes are special characters for HTML: to display them without their actual HTML meaning, they have to be escaped as HTML entities, such as ``&quote`` or ``&gt;``.

-Escaping applies to technologies which mix raw strings and executable expression : SQL, CSV, HTML, LDAP, etc.
+Escaping applies to technologies which mix raw strings and executable expression: SQL, CSV, HTML, LDAP, etc.

 Escaping data replace some symbols with a longer sequence of symbols.
 The escaping is made with a special character, which must itself be escaped.
 For example, CSV escapes anti-slash with a double anti-slash.

 PHP supports escape sequences for characters in a string.
-This is the same concept of escaping data : there, the target includes portability.
+This is the same concept of escaping data: there, the target includes portability.

 `Documentation <https://owasp-top-10-proactive-controls-2018.readthedocs.io/en/latest/c4-encode-escape-data.html>`__